ctcchan/ctc-C.tools/README.md

     $ git clone https://github.com/ctcchan/ctools.git

 ### Installation
-Installing inside the ctools directory.
+Build the program.

+    $ cd ctools
     $ make

-Next, copy the binary file "ctools" in your bash path.

-    $ cp ctools /usr/local/bin
-    $ export PATH=$PATH:/usr/local/bin

-...or simply run it with the executable file "ctools" while you are in the ctools directory.
+You can run it directly with the executable file "ctools" while you are in the ctools directory.

     $ ./ctools

+...or you can install it to your /usr/local/bin directory.

+    $ make install

+Run the program anywhere where in the shell.

+    $ ctools

+### Un-installation
+Un-install from your computer.

+    $ make uninstall

+### Input/output text files are handled in the CURRENT directory
+The files "setTable.txt" and "setTableDescription.txt" should be in the current path for the program to recognize them.